-^{26.} See ENH Brief at 23.
+26. See ENH Brief at 23.
 ENH referenced the identification of seven hospitals by Dr. Noether as a conservative estimate of practical alternatives that exist to ENH.

-lap among hospitals) and market participants' views on competition among these hospitals (including hospitals, payors, and ENH and Highland Park executives).
+patterns (e.g., staff privileges over- they were unable to sell a network to lap among hospitals) and market participants' views on competition among these hospitals (including hospitals, payors, and ENH and Highland Park executives).
 28